 Our Philosophy: Preventive Dentistry

-Our goal at Hardy Pediatric Dentistry and Orthodontics is to keep your mouth healthy and your smile bright.
+Our goal at Hardy Pediatric Dentistry & Orthodontics is to keep your mouth healthy and your smile bright.
 The biggest part of achieving and maintaining healthy teeth involves your commitment to healthy practices and proper oral hygiene.
-To help you achieve and maintain these advised oral health standards, we believe in educating you on the principles, techniques, tools, and regular maintenance needs to keep your smile and mouth health at their best.
+To help you achieve and maintain these advised oral health standards, we believe in educating you on the principles, techniques, tools and regular maintenance needs to keep your smile and mouth health at their best.
 Your home efforts coupled with our efforts at our Erie office can help you avoid the negative effects of cavities, gum disease, enamel wear and more.
 Developing these positive, preventive dentistry healthy teeth habits starts an early age which is why the American Academy of Pediatric Dentistry recommends that a child’s first dental visit should occur within six months after their first tooth erupts and no later than a child’s first birthday.

 Key Steps in Preventive Dentistry